Submitting your Ph.D. thesis for examination

 - The student and advisor/co-advisor to inform them that the thesis examination is now in progress.
 They are reminded that while the thesis is undergoing review, no communication is permitted with examining committee members regarding the thesis until all internal and external examiner reports have been received.

 - Once all examiner reports are received, they are distributed via email to the advisor/co-advisor, internal examining committee members and the Department/Unit Head.
 The advisor/co-advisor is/are asked to share the reports with the student.
 They are also provided with information concerning scheduling the Ph.D.
-Oral Defence.
+Oral Examination.
 Please see the “Guidelines for Ph.D.
-Oral Examinations (PDF)" document on this webpage for information concerning scheduling the oral defence.
+Oral Examinations (PDF)" document for information concerning scheduling the oral defence.

 Please see “Doctor of Philosophy General Regulations” for complete information regarding the Ph.D. thesis examination process and procedures.